agarsev/quevedo/NOTES.md

     - [o] TODOs
         - [X] Sort subsets in `ds.get_subsets`
         - [X] Allow creating subsets in the web interface.
-        - [ ] RW permissions for users in web.
-Also user groups.
+        - [X] RW permissions for users in web.
-        - [ ] Check ids in extract_graphemes
+        - [ ] Check possible bugs in ids in extract_graphemes
         - [ ] In test, compute a confusion matrix (at least for classify) for deeper inspection.
 Better yet, optionally output predictions + ground truth to a csv, stats etc. can be better computed with R later.